HawkAaron/MiniDFS/README.md

 	* Each chunk has three replications
 	* Replicas are distributed in different data servers

+* Directory management
+	* Write a file in a given directory
+	* Access a file via "directory + file name"

 * Name Server
+	* List file tree
 	* List the relationships between file and chunks
 	* List the relationships between replicas and data servers
 	* Data server management